 Following the Civil War, the club enjoyed further success, achieving another double in 1942/43 under manager Juan Urkizu, and retaining the Copa in 1944 and 1945.
 Success continued in the 1950s under coach Ferdinand Daučík, who led them to even more success.

 Fast forward to 1981, Javier Clemente was appointed manager, and he put together one of the most successful sides in the club’s history.

-The successes of 1983/84 would be their last league and cup success for Los Leones – winning only the Supercopa de España in 2015 to back up their previous silverware-clinching exploits.
+The triumphs of 1983/84 would be their last league and cup success for Los Leones – winning only the Supercopa de España in 2015 to back up their previous silverware-clinching exploits.

 Although success has been limited for the Basque team in the past 36 years in terms of trophies, Athletic Club can boast how they have avoided relegation since the league’s inception.
-The only other clubs who can match that accolade is Real Madrid and Barcelona.
+Real Madrid and Barcelona are the only other clubs that can match that accolade.

 The club has consistently defied the odds given the resources they limit themselves to, and that in itself constitutes success.

 The Cantera policy of the Athletic Club is often praised as a symbol of localised football being successful at the highest level while preserving a strong regional identity and paving the way for Basque nationalism to be expressed.